honojs/website/content/docs/builtin-middleware/basic-auth.md

 # Basic Auth Middleware

+This middleware can apply Basic authentication to a specified path.
-Implementing basic authentication with Cloudflare Workers is more complicated than it seems, but with this, it's a snap.
+Implementing Basic authentication with Cloudflare Workers or others is more complicated than it seems, but with this, it's a snap.

 ## Import

 {{< tabs "import" >}}
 {{< tab "npm" >}}

 ```ts
 import { Hono } from 'hono'
 import { basicAuth } from 'hono/basic-auth'
 ```

 {{< /tab >}}
 {{< tab "Deno" >}}

 ```ts
 import { Hono } from 'https://deno.land/x/hono/mod.ts'
 import { basicAuth } from 'https://deno.land/x/hono/middleware.ts'
 ```

 {{< /tab >}}
 {{< /tabs >}}

 ## Usage